bggridley/sql_injection/README.md

 - fs
 - readline-sync

-snip.js is provided as a sample file.
+snip.js, snip2.js, snip3.js are provided as sample files.

 To run the original scanner, use